 21. Parker Smith, RHP

 Smith, a native Houstonian and a 4th round pick by the Astros this season, was one of the big time starters for Rice over the last couple of years.
 Smith operates with a low to mid 90s fastball, touching 96 MPH.
 He also has a plus changeup and solid slider.
 His junior year at Rice, he struck out 78 over 89.1 innings but scouts believe there is way more in the tank.
 Smith has really good control, walking just 66 in over 220 innings in college.
-Smith didn’t pitch following the draft, but will be one to watch in 2025.
+Smith dealt with some injuries this season but has a 3.34 ERA in 29.2 innings in Single-A.

 23. Zach Cole, OF